markus-gerber/vnv-heap/Readme.md

 Currently, this includes a total of **33 tests** ranging from simple module tests to large system tests.
 Of course these tests don't catch all cases, but give a first indication when a major invariant is violated.

+## License

+Distributed under the GNU GPL v3 License.
+See `LICENSE` for more information.